Car Accident Claims: What You Should Do

 • The name, contact details, and badge number of the investigating officer

 When you report an accident, the insurance companies involved are legally obliged to determine fault.
-Canadian companies establish responsibility through the Insurance Act and Fault Determination Rules.
+Canadian companies establish responsibility through the Insurance Act and the Fault Determination Rules.

 With diagrams outlining over 40 accident situations, determining fault can take some time.
 In addition, the rules apply regardless of road conditions, pedestrian involvement, and the weather.